 It is important to realize that not all 'idols' are physical in nature.
 Our mental images are also 'idols.'
-Idolizing our mental images in the name of idealism is a trap even non-idol worshippers (like Muslims and Arya Samajees) are known to fall into.

-We all have to do our own homework.
-Diligent Swadhyaya (Self-study; studying ourselves and realizing the nature of the Self) is the inner work everyone must engage their mind in.
+Idolizing our mental images in the name of idealism is a trap even non-idol worshippers fall into.
+We all need to do our own homework.
+Diligent Swadhyaya (Self-study; studying our selves and realizing the nature of the Self) is the inner work everyone must engage their mind in.
 When the mind is engaged in the deep study of the Self one automatically becomes selfless and no longer looks outside the Self for any assurance.